Should we invest in Search-Engine-Optimization (SEO) for lead generation?

 Number 4 is the whole technical website set-up.
 There are dozens, if not hundreds, of technical factors that Google takes into account.
 These can be little things like page heading tags (h1, h2, h3), image tags, the meta description (the excerpt that shows in Google), Sitemaps, internal links, broken links are much more.

-Last but not least, page speed is very important to your SEO.
+Last but not least, page speed is very important to your SEO lead generation.
 These are all the factors that whether your site is accessible quickly and how fast your content loads up on every device.
 You should aim for a page speed of fewer than 3 seconds when your site opens.
 Even outside SEO, page speed is clearly important.
 You lose about 53% of mobile users if the site takes longer than three seconds to load.

 "SEO is very complex, but there are a few factors that drive the most impact.
 According to Google, that's content and link building.
 Focus your time and energy on these efforts and outsource more technical and tedious aspects of SEO like on-page optimization, duplicate content pruning, and more."